MaterializeInc/materialize/doc/developer/develop.md

 ### Submitting changes

 We require that every change is first opened as a GitHub pull request and subjected to a CI run.
-GitHub will prevent you from pushing directly to master or merging a PR that does not have a green CI run.
+GitHub will prevent you from pushing directly to main or merging a PR that does not have a green CI run.

 Our CI provider is Buildkite (https://buildkite.com).
 It's like Travis CI or